jhuckaby/pixl-server/README.md

 ### tick

-This event is fired approximately once every second, but is not guaranteed to be fired *on* the second.
-It is more for things like general heartbeat tasks (check for status of running jobs, etc.).
+This event is fired approximately once every second, but is not guaranteed to be fired *on* the second (but we try to be as close as possible).
+This is more for things like general heartbeat tasks (check for status of running jobs, etc.).
 Your callback is not passed any arguments.

+As a convenience, an `*:SS` event is also emitted every tick, where `SS` is the current 2-digit second number, with zero-padding below 10, e.g. `*:00`, `*:01`, `*:02`, etc.

 ### minute